Benchmarking TPB-coated Light Guides for Liquid Argon TPC Light Detection Systems: Lightguide Coatings

-Figure~\ref{vacuumspec} shows the setup of the vacuum monochrometer test.
-Tests were performed in a McPherson 234 vacuum monochrometer using a McPherson model 632 UV Deuterium Lamp.
-Measurements were taken at a pressure of 11~$\pm$~4~mTorr at room temperature, though results at 215~nm and 250~nm are consistent with measurements at atmospheric pressure.
+Figure~\ref{vacuumspec} shows the setup of the vacuum monochromator test.
+Tests were performed in a McPherson 234 vacuum monochromator using a McPherson model 632 UV Deuterium Lamp.
+Measurements were taken at a pressure of 11~$\pm$~4~mTorr at room temperature, though results at 215~nm and 250~nm are consistent with measurements at atmospheric pressure in the same setup.
 A PMT located outside of the vacuum region is used to see the forward emission of the sample plate.
 PMT 1 in figure \ref{vacuumspec} was used for this measurement.

 The data in Figure~\ref{avemono} represent average measurements and are normalized with respect to average measurements of evaporatively coated plates.
 The evaporative samples contain pure TPB evaporated onto a plate in vacuum, and thus the effects of the different matrices can be compared to the pure TPB response.
 The evaporative samples used in this study have coating thicknesses of 1.87~$\mu$m.
 We expect these to be somewhat similar in performance to the plates used in reference~\cite{gehman}, which had a thickness of 1.5~$\mu$m.
-The errors on each plate are associated with statistical errors including testing different samples of each coating type and systematic errors associated with the vacuum monochrometer.
+The errors on each plate are associated with statistical errors including testing different samples of each coating type and systematic errors associated with the vacuum monochromator.
 The overall efficiency including the error on the evaporative measurement at 128~nm of our two types of coatings relative to the previously described evaporatively coated plates are 0.25~$\pm$~0.03 and 0.13~$\pm$~0.02 for the PS25\% and UVT33\% coated acrylic respectively.